 The Investment Manager will invest Florida PRIME's assets in short-term, high-quality fixed income securities.
+All Florida PRIME assets (100 percent) will be U.S. dollar-denominated.
 To be considered high-quality, a security must be rated in the highest short-term rating category by one or more nationally recognized statistical rating organizations ("NRSROs"), or be deemed to be of comparable quality thereto by the Investment Manager, subject to Section 215.47(1)(j), Florida Statutes.
 The Investment Manager also may enter into special transactions for Florida PRIME, like repurchase agreements.
 Each repurchase agreement counterparty must have an explicit issuer or counterparty credit rating in the highest short-term rating category from Standard & Poor's.
 Certain of the fixed -income securities in which Florida PRIME invests pay interest at a rate that is periodically adjusted ("Adjustable Rate Securities").